-Independent actuarial valuations will be conducted of the System every two years.
+Independent actuarial valuations of the System are conducted every two years.
 As part of these valuations, the progress toward funding OPEB obligations of the System will be measured by comparing the actuarial value of assets to the actuarial accrued liability.
-This measure is referred to as the funded ratio or funded status.
+This measure is referred to as the funded ratio or funded status

-Details of the funded status of each plan within the System are included in the Schedules of Funding Progress which can be found on page 21.
-The next actuarial valuation of the plans within the System will be performed as of June 30, 2011.
+Details of the funded status of each plan within the System are included in the Schedules of Funding Progress which can be found on page 24.
+The most recent actuarial valuation of the plans within the System was performed as of June 30, 2011.